You are free to choose, but you are not free of the consequences of those choices.

 Respected by others

-Having options means having power, and a sense of control over your own existence.
+Having options means having power, and a sense of control over your existence.
 People respect power, and thus, having a lot of choices at your disposal will make other folks respect you.

 Of course, you should put yourself in a position of power first and foremost for yourself, and to satisfy your own demands and desires.
 But it’s always a plus when others respect you as a person, and what you’ve accomplished.